-Researchers find chemical 'switches' for neurodegenerative diseasesNovember 27th, 2012 in Neuroscience /
+Researchers find chemical 'switches' for neurodegenerative diseasesNovember 27, 2012 in Medicine & Health / Neuroscience

 By using a model, researchers at the University of Montreal have identified and "switched off" a chemical chain that causes neurodegenerative diseases such as Huntington's disease, amyotrophic lateral sclerosis and dementia.
 The findings could one day be of particular therapeutic benefit to Huntington's disease patients.

 "We've identified a new way to protect neurons that express mutant huntingtin proteins," explained Dr. Alex Parker of the University of Montreal's Department of Pathology and Cell Biology and its affiliated CRCHUM Research Centre.
 A cardinal feature of Huntington's disease – a fatal genetic disease that typically affects patients in midlife and causes progressive death of specific areas of the brain – is the aggregation of mutant huntingtin protein in cells.
 "Our model revealed that increasing another cell chemical called progranulin reduced the death of neurons by combating the accumulation of the mutant proteins.
 Furthermore, this approach may protect against neurodegenerative diseases other than Huntington's disease."